nonchalantkettle/SpeechDoctor/PRESS-RELEASE.md

   > Writing and Speech Analytics

 ## The Concept ##
   > Become more eloquent - easily - with Speech Doctor.
-Record yourself speaking or upload some text, and Speech Doctor will provide custom analytics detailing your habits and provide ways to improve your speech habits, vocabulary and grammar.
+Record yourself talking or upload some text, and Speech Doctor will provide custom analytics detailing your habits and will suggest ways to improve your speaking, vocabulary and grammar.
 Observe your progress over time, and collaborate with others to give and receive feedback.

 ## The Problem ##
   > No simple and fast way to become more eloquent and receive feedback on speech and writing habits